formkit/docs-content/inputs/button.md

 The `button` input is unique in that it does not actively receive input other than a transient click.
 However, nearly all of the base input props still technically exist on the input.

-Importantly the `ignore` prop is automatically set to `true` — meaning even if a button is given an value, it will not communicate it with the parent form.
-However this default behavior can be changed by setting the prop `:ignore="false"`.
+Importantly the `ignore` prop is automatically set to `true` — meaning even if a button is given a value, it will not communicate it with the parent form.
+However, this default behavior can be changed by setting the prop `:ignore="false"`.

 <reference-table input="button">
 </reference-table>